The Best Refrigerator Pickles

 - Cane Sugar: I use organic cane sugar as this is less processed than granulated white sugar.
 This is what makes pickles “pickled”.
 Sugar works with vinegar for the distinct pickled flavor.

-- Celery Seed: I use organic celery seed, which can reduce inflammation and aid in digestion.
+- Celery Seed: I use organic celery seed which gives these flavor!

 - Make sure to slice cucumbers thin, the thinner the better!